makrai/notes/mccarthy76-mrhug.md

 * real event
   * a question as what does the “J” in “John J. Hug” stand for has an answer
-  * In a made-up story, [such] questions ... do not necessarily have an answer, and an intelligent person or program would know that
+  * In a made-up story, such questions do not necessarily have an answer, and an intelligent person or program would know that

 # 2 Artificial natural language